Monday to Friday

 Exemption from company car tax

-In France, companies that own or use private or multi-purpose vehicles are required to pay taxes on company vehicles (TVS).
+In France, companies that own or use private or multi-purpose vehicles are required to pay company car tax (TVS).
 This obligation applies to all companies, without exception.

-As a company that owns, uses or leases clean vehicles emitting less than 60 g/km of CO2, you benefit from an exemption from the new annual taxes on CO2 emissions and atmospheric pollutants, which replace the old TVS.
+As a company owning, using or leasing clean vehicles emitting less than 60 g/km of CO2, you benefit from an exemption from the new annual taxes on CO2 emissions and atmospheric pollutants, which replace the old TVS.
 This exemption is one of the elements in the TCO calculation.

-Since 2020, unlike combustion-powered cars, electric cars have been exempt from the regional tax tax.
-A money-saving opportunity for your company.
+Since 2020, unlike combustion-powered cars, electric cars have been exempt from car tax. regional tax on your vehicle registration documents.
+A money-saving opportunity for your business.

-Attention The amount and percentage of exemption may vary from one region or department to another.
+Attention → The amount and percentage of the exemption may vary from one region or department to another.

 Auvergne- Rhône-Alpes